unrealcv/unrealcv.github.io/_pages/getting_started.md

 The game will be started in window mode with resolution 640x480, you can change the resolution later.

 Use mouse to look around and use `wasd` to navigate.
-If you want to release mouse cursor from the game, press '\`' (the key on top of tab)
+If you want to release mouse cursor from the game, press <code>`</code> (the key on top of tab)

 At this moment the binary is working as a normal FPS (First Person Shooter) game.
 We will use client code to interact with this scene.

 ## Get the client code.

-Client code will be used by an external program to send commands to control game.
+Client code will be used by an external program to send commands to control the game.
 First we need to get the client code from github.

 ``` shell
 git clone git@github.com:unrealcv/unrealcv.git
 cd unrealcv
 ```

-## Run the demo

 ## Generate some images from the scene